fwong03/celery/docs/userguide/tasks.rst

 The bind argument to the task decorator will give access to ``self`` (the task type instance).

-The ``exc`` method is used to pass exception information that's used in logs, and when storing task results.
+The ``exc`` method is used to pass exception information used in logs and when storing task results.
 Both the exception and the traceback will be available in the task state (if a result backend is enabled).